Slideshow image

 And now Kristen, you are giving us all a reminder and exhortation of how immensely significant seemingly unimportant events might be to someone.
 You are so right in saying we may never know the impact our words and actions have on someone's life.
 The scary part is that so can a lack of words or actions.
 I am challenged by this.
 Thank you.
 And thank you for sharing because your courage to share openly and vulnerably is impacting someone's life.
 It is.

-Melayni over 3 years ago
+Melayni about 4 years ago

 I am truly amazed at how our gracious God sets up appointments for us!!
 I too echo Kurt’s words “God bless you for not following through with that plan”.
 I thank God for Kurt and placing him in your life at this specific time.
 As a leader in a church as well, it is so encouraging to hear from someone you have unknowingly helped.
 It encourages us to keep going and know that we are making a difference.
 Thanks for your courage to share your story!

-Julie Veilleux over 3 years ago
+Julie Veilleux about 4 years ago

 Isn’t the love of God and the plans He has for us simply amazing???
 It’s always so cool to look back and realize how God is working in our lives when we didn’t even know it!!
 Praise the Lord!!